TobiasWeller/SemanticTextAnnotator/README.md

 * Go to a Wiki Article (In the NameSpace 0)
 * On the top appears the *Annotate* Button.
 Click on it to start the Annotation Mode
 * Afterwards you can select a text phrase and click on the popup Button
+     * *Remark: If the user has no permission to create/edit pages, then no popup appears.*
 * You can enter a Comment to the Annotation and select an Annotation-Category (Linked by using the Special Page)
 * A popup appears to enter additional information, based on the selected PageForm
 * Click on save to store the annotation</br>